Contemporary Folk Week - July 30-August 5, 2017

 MASTER CLASS: HISTORY OF THE ARTIST (Janis Ian)

 This will be a traditional master class, normally offered on the university level and to colleagues in the arts, focusing on the role of and history of the artist through the ages and up to the modern world.
 We will be covering history – telling as it spread from the Cro-Magnon and Neanderthal to the ancient Greeks and those ugly Romans, the Dark Ages, the medieval troubadours and their role in spreading the news, the Renaissance, and why syphilis gave rise to the “artist as lunatic” perception.
 We’ll pay attention to fear and its effect on us as creative persons, the poetry and consciousness of wood, what to do when the well runs dry, the importance of both craft and talent, and the impossibility of living up to your ideals.
 There will be quotes and song illustrations as well.
 Students will be asked to read 3-4 short stories about artists before class begins.
-Contact me at firstname.lastname@example.org for copies of these.
-Please bring a kazoo.
+If you haven’t received the short stories three weeks before classes begin, please email me at email@example.com for copies of these.
 (No class limit)

 CONVERSATIONS: BEYOND THE FOURTH WALL (Janis Ian)